 The proof of Proposition 10 follows the same steps as the proof of Propositions 5, 6 and 7.
 Let us first consider part i).
-Proposition 10 implies that even though an FTA is always welfare enhancing compared to the MFN regime (as shown by Proposition 9), it might not be politically viable.32 This occurs because, as shown in equation (24), an increase in profits relative to the MFN regime is not as important on political grounds as it is on welfare grounds, since the median voter's profit share is lower than the average of the population.
+Proposition 10 implies that even though an FTA is always welfare enhancing compared to the MFN regime (as shown by Proposition 9), it might not be politically viable.37 This occurs because, as shown in equation (25), an increase in profits relative to the MFN regime is not as important on political grounds as it is on welfare grounds, since the median voter's profit share is lower than the average of the population.
 Moreover, the critical value $\check{\gamma}{FTA,MFN}^m(n_F)$ increases with the number of firms in country F. This happens because the higher n_F , the greater the strategic gains in profits for firms based in member countries brought about by preferential access.
 Consequently, the strategic gains in profits due to preferential access need to be more important for the median voter for an FTA to remain politically viable (and thus the threshold increases with n_F).

-Part ii)33 and part iii) can be understood following the same arguments of Propositions 6 and 7.
-Summing up, Propositions 8-10 extend our previous results highlighting once again the welfare desirability and political viability of FTA formation when the level of inequality is low.
+Parts ii)38 and iii) can be understood following the same arguments as for Propositions 6 and 7.
+Summing up, Propositions 8-10 extend our previous results and highlight once more the desirability and political viability of an FTA when the level of inequality is low.